dtubbenhauer/quantumdata/README.md

 For detailed specifications of compute nodes, refer to the full compute node information section.

-# Average runtime
+## Average runtime

 There were two calculation clusters involved.

-### Not B1 Java script
+### Not B1 Javascript

-Except the Java script program, the average runtime was computed on the following system.
+Except the Javascript program, the average runtime was computed on the following system.
 The data below was created with

 ```
 uname -a